Kindmark/modorganizer2-separator-generator/README.md

 > Unfortunately, I've yet to figure out how to create an executable file for Linux.<br>
 > If you prefer one, you can download the [release](https://github.com/Furglitch/ModOrganizer-SeparatorGenerator/releases) and run it with [Wine](https://www.winehq.org/)

+## Usage

+### Interface Breakdown
+- The Menu Bar is for:
+  - Files:
+    - Import and Export of the in-progress settings
+    - Settings tweaks (themeing, category separator styling, automatic text casing)
+  - View:
+    - collapsing and expanding categories
+  - Examples:
+    - Loading preset examples (my personal separator presets)
+  - About:
+    - Links back to the GitHub and a copy of the License.
+- The Category Tree is where you can see your current list, allowing you to adjust as needed using the button bar.
+- The Options Bar contains the various options for
+  - The left side lets you set the name of your category/subcategory, and which category a subcategory would fall under.
+  - The right side lets you change the gradient, which changes the colors of the category separators, for a nice visual flair to your list.
+- The Button Bar has all your adjustment options.
+  - Move arrows move the separator selected in the category up and down the list.
+This is respective to their type, and will not move categories into other categories, or subcategories out of their own subcategories.
+  - The 'Add/Remove Separator' buttons do just as they say, add or remove separators to your in-progress list, based on the settings in the left side of the Options Bar.
+  - 'Generate Files' generates the files that need to be added to your MO2 instance root folder.
+It will allow you to change the output destination.

+### IMPORTANT - MUST READ
+- The generated files (a `mods` folder and a `profiles` folder) *must* be placed in the root folder of your MO2 instance, otherwise the changes will not take effect.
+- It is well advised to use this with a **fresh** install of Mod Organizer 2.
+Using it with an existing MO2 instance will **DESTROY** your current modlist order.
+- If you are insistent on putting it in an existing instance, remove all the folders in the existing `mods` folder that end with `_separator`.
+For the profiles folder, I'd make a backup of the existing modlist.txt within `/profiles/{PROFILENAME}`.
+When the new modlist.txt is added, you can copy over the names of the mods from the old txt, or sort them in the MO2 interface.
+- This program generates files for the 'Default' instance profile.
+If you wish to rename it, change the name of the `Default` folder within the `profiles` folder

 ## Settings
 Any changes you make in the settings menu can be saved with the click of a button.</br>
 **Windows:** `%APPDATA%/Furglitch/MO2SG`</br>